R-Huerlimann/Pmono_multitissue_transcriptome/README.md

 2) Collectively ran Rcorrector on all files by executing the 02_Rcorrector.sh script.

-3) Used Trinity to quality trim and normalise the raw data, and assemble all samples by individual prawn.
+3) Used Trinity to quality trim and normalise the raw data, and assemble all samples by individual prawn using  	03_trinity_start.sh.

 4) to 6.
-Used BinPacker, Bridger and IDBA-tran on the normalised reads produced by Trinity for assembly.
+Used BinPacker (04_binpacker_start.sh), Bridger (05_bridger_start.sh) and IDBA-tran (06_idbatran_start.sh) on the normalised reads produced by Trinity for assembly.

 7) Concatenated all assemblies, including the mulitple k-mer from IDBA-tran, into a single assembly.